mas-bandwidth/netcode/STANDARD.md

     [user data] (256 bytes)
     <zero pad to 300 bytes>

-Encryption of the challenge token data is performed with the libsodium AEAD primitive *crypto_aead_chacha20poly1305_encrypt* with no associated data, a random key generated when the dedicated server starts, and a sequence number that starts at zero and increases with each challenge token generated.
+Encryption of the challenge token data is performed with the libsodium AEAD primitive *crypto_aead_chacha20poly1305_ietf_encrypt* with no associated data, a random key generated when the dedicated server starts, and a sequence number that starts at zero and increases with each challenge token generated.
+The sequence number is extended by padding high bits with zero to create a 96 bit nonce.

 Encryption is performed on the first 300 - 16 bytes, and the last 16 bytes store the HMAC of the encrypted buffer: